 Cromwell Property Group has a Board approved Diversity Policy which sets out the framework the Group has in place to achieve appropriate diversity in its Board, senior executive and broader workforce.
-Pursuant to the Diversity Policy, each financial year the Nomination & Remuneration Committee sets measurable objectives for achieving diversity.
+Pursuant to the Diversity Policy, each financial year the Nomination and Remuneration Committee sets measurable objectives for achieving diversity.
 An annual assessment of progress against those objectives is also undertaken.

-The table below shows the gender diversity objectives set for the 2016 financial year and the Group's performance against those objectives as at 30 June 2016.
+The table below shows the gender diversity objectives set for the 2017 financial year and the Group's performance against those objectives as at 30 June 2017.

-FY1 6 gender diversity objective The Group's performance as at 30 June 2016 1 The Group has at least two female Directors and at least two female senior executives/senior managers.
+FY2017 gender diversity objective The Group's performance as at 30 June 2017 1 The Group has at least two female Directors and at least two female senior executives/senior managers.
 Achieved.
 2 At least one female will be interviewed for all advertised management positions.
-Achieved.
+Not achieved.
+One management position was advertised externally and there were no suitably qualified female candidates to interview.
+Two females were promoted internally to management positions.
 3 All employees (regardless of gender, age and race) are consulted annually via an engagement survey and are given the opportunity to provide feedback on issues and potential barriers to diversity.
 Achieved.
 4 Remuneration continues to be benchmarked against market data taking into consideration experience, qualification and performance and without regard to age, gender and race.
 Achieved.
 5 Succession plans and leadership programs are designed to assist in the development of a diverse pool of future senior executives and managers and are regularly reviewed.
 Achieved.
-6 At least one corporate event is held to which staff can bring partners and children.
+6 At least one corporate event is held to which staff can bring family members.
 Achieved.
-7 Parents (or carers) are offered flexible work arrangements.
+7 Flexible working arrangements are available for staff with caring responsibilities.
 Achieved.
-8 All staff undergo 'equal employment opportunity' training at least once a year.
+8 All staff receive diversity and related training at least once a year.
 Achieved.
 9 At least 80% of females taking parental leave return to work.
 Achieved.
 10 Training hours undertaken by females are at least equivalent to those undertaken by male counterparts.
 Achieved.

-As at 30 June 2016, the respective proportions of males and females on the Board, in senior executive positions in Cromwell and across the Group were as follows:
+As at 30 June 2017, the respective proportions of males and females on the Board, in senior executive positions in Cromwell and across the Group were as follows:

 Body Females Males Total

-Board 2 5 7
+Board 2 6 8

 Senior executive 2 1 3 4

-Group 3 48 67 115
+Group 3 54 72 126

-(2) Recommendation 1.5(c)(1) requires the Group to define what it means by 'senior executive'.
+2 Recommendation 1.5(c)[1] requires the Group to define what it means by 'senior executive'.
 In this case, 'senior executive' means the Chief Executive Officer, the Chief Operations Officer, the Chief Financial Officer and Head of Property.

-(3) Excludes European business, Phoenix Portfolios and Oyster Group.
+3 Excludes European business, Phoenix Portfolios and Oyster Group.